Margandalf/english-for-designers/case-study_TdA.md

 ## The story

 ### It's not only about the code.
 Tour de App
-**Each year**, our [student association](http://scg.cz/) organize a competition called [Tour de App](https://tourde.app/) for young developers.
+**Each year**, our [student association](http://scg.cz/) organize a competition called [Tour de App](https://tourde.app/) for young developers giving them real-world experience.
 These high schoolers work on an assignment with a fictional client.
 They have to arrange a meeting and ask the client how should the web app look like.
 And here comes my part.
 They are working with brand manual from the client.
 Unfortunitely there was something I forgot about while making the manual the first time.
 I promise.
 I was not against developers.
 These things just happen.

 ![image](https://github.com/user-attachments/assets/7df181c1-57b1-49a4-826e-cbf8ad0a5cda)